cosmos/cosmos-sdk/docs/rfc/rfc-006-server-v2.md

 ### Server

 The server is the workhorse of the state machine.
-It is where all the components are initialized, combined and started.
+It is where all the services are initialized, combined and started.
 The server is where the consensus engine lives, meaning that every server will be custom to a consensus engine or logic for the application.
 The default server will be using comet with its async client to enable better concurrency.

 #### Services

-All components should be treated as services and have `Start` `Stop` and `Refresh` methods.
+All services should be treated as services and have `Start` `Stop` and `Refresh` methods.
 If a service needs to be started and stopped due to handling of different concurrent processes the Service interface is what would be needed.
 If a service does not have the need to be started and stopped, it will be treated as a component of another service.

 #### Consensus